 The assessment may include informal observations by teachers and more formal assessments from education, medical or psychological professionals.
 So, for example, a child who is deaf may be assessed by a Teacher of the Deaf (ToD), speech and language therapist, and educational psychologist.
 It will be up to the local authority to decide who is best placed to carry out the assessment.

-The assessment may lead to the development of an additional support plan (ASP), individual education programme (IEP) or a CSP.
+The assessment may lead to the development of a GIRFEC Child's Plan, Individualised Education Programme (IEP) or a CSP.